confuser/graphql-constraint-directive/README.md

 // any constraint directive handler implementation
 ```

-This transformation appends `constraint documentation header`, and then list of `constraint conditions descriptions` to description
-of each field and argument where `@constraint` directive is used.
+This transformation appends `constraint documentation header`, and then a list of `constraint conditions descriptions` to the description of each field and argument where the `@constraint` directive is used.

 Original schema:
 ```graphql